sbryans/get_links/README.md

-# Get all links on a website
+# Get all links on a webpage

 > Written in Python, this terminal based application pulls all href links from a webpage.
 Enjoy!!!